-Dr. Hobday first came to the Cayman Islands in 1998 to work short term with Dr. Mike Hetley, a long standing general practitioner on the island.
-She enjoyed it so much she returned to work in the district health clinics of the Public Health Department which included the prison.
-In addition to her strong commitment to general practice, she is also an authorized civil aviation medical examiner and a part time lecturer at St. Matthew’s Medical School.
+Dr. Virginia Hobday, originally from Zambia and raised in Ethopia, qualified at St. Bartholomew’s Hospital in London, UK in 1986, She worked for 5 years in pediatrics, obstetrics and gynecology and genitourinary medicine in various London teaching hospitals.
+She moved to Cayman in 1998 to work short time with Dr. Mike Hedley a long standing G.P. on the island, she enjoyed it so much that she returned to work in the District Health Clinics for the Public Health Department, which included the prison.
+In addition to her strong commitment to general practice, she is also an authorized CAA Medical Examiner and a part-time lecturer of St. Matthew’s Medical School.

-Brigitte Greene and Kate Voss
+Accountants – Brigitte Greene and Kate Voss